Hassan23121999/autism_prediction/README.md

 Deployment
 - For simple deployments you can containerize this app (Docker) and run it on any host that supports Streamlit.
 For production consider decoupling the model into an API (FastAPI/Flask) and using a scalable front-end.

-If you'd like, I can add a small `predict.py` CLI or a `Dockerfile` to demonstrate containerized deployment.